She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 She looked at him.

-“It was the end of one kind of life,” she said.
-“Just not the one I feared.”
+“Now I think it was the end of one kind of life,” she said.
+“Just not the one I was afraid of.”

 He kissed her forehead.

-Inside, there was turkey for tomorrow, cookies in a tin, a child asleep in the next room, and two people in a warm kitchen who had not found a fairy tale.
+Inside, there was food for tomorrow, flour for cookies, a sleeping child in the next room, and two people who had not found a fairy tale.

-A life sturdy enough to hold joy after shame.
+A life strong enough to hold dignity after shame.

 Loading